 When we engage in the thinking that questions whether we are happy or explores what we require in order to be happy, we are no longer present.
 We are no longer connected to the peaceful feeling that resides within us whenever we are not engaged in our thinking.

 Hunting for happiness is what removes us from the happiness within.
 It disconnects us from the happiness that naturally exists within each of us because instead of being present in life, we are caught up in our heads.

 We try to solve thought-created problems with more thinking.
 We mistake the cause for the solution and so create a never-ending cycle.

-Tragically, we don’t realise that we have got it the wrong way round: We do more of what destroys our happiness in the search for more happiness.
+Tragically, we don’t realize that we have got it the wrong way round: We do more of what destroys our happiness in the search for more happiness.

-And we wonder why we no longer feel well, why we feel drained, irritable, hopeless and lacking vitality and fulfilment.
+And we wonder why we no longer feel well, why we feel drained, irritable, hopeless and lacking vitality and fulfillment.

 The Solution of the Present Moment

 So how can we be happy?
 What do we have to do?
 Surely it can’t be as easy as believing that we are happy and then feeling happy?
 Isn’t that lying to ourselves?
 Deluding ourselves?
 Talking ourselves out of what we are truly feeling?

 We feel our thinking at the moment.
 That is it.
 We may believe that there is more to it, but there isn’t.
 I struggled with this for a very long time.
 I didn’t really want it to be true, having devoted my life to the analysis of the content of thought.